-On May 13, 2015, CWSNC filed a letter stating that given the timing of the filing of the Application, the evidentiary hearing would normally have been set for a date near the end of August or early September, 2015; however, CWSNC requested that the evidentiary hearing date be extended by approximately 30 days in order to allow additional time necessary to complete a major capital project for inclusion in this rate case.
+On May 13, 2015, CWSNC filed a letter stating that given the timing of the filing of the Application, the evidentiary hearing would normally have been set for a date near the end of August or early September, 2015; however, CWSNC requested that the evidentiary hearing date be extended by approximately 30 days in order to allow additional time necessary to complete a major capital project.
 CWSNC agreed to waive, for 30 days or until November 29, 2015, its right under G.S.
 62-135 to put the suspended rates into effect, temporarily and under bond.

 The intervention and participation by the Public Staff was made and recognized pursuant to G.S.
-62-15(d) and Rule R1-19(e) of the Rules and Regulations of the Commission.
-On May 15, 2015, the Corolla Light Community Association, Inc. (CLCA) a customer of CWSNC, filed a petition to intervene, which was granted by the Commission by Order dated May 19, 2015.
+62-15(d) and Rule R1-19(e) of the Rules and Regulations of the North Carolina Utilities Commission.
+On May 15, 2015, the Corolla Light Community Association, Inc. (CLCA) a customer of CWSNC, filed a petition to intervene, which was granted by order of the Commission dated May 19, 2015.

-On May 22, 2015, the Commission issued its Order Scheduling Hearings and Requiring Customer Notice, scheduling the application for public hearings in Jacksonville, Currituck, Charlotte, Boone, Asheville, and Raleigh, North Carolina, and for evidentiary hearing in Raleigh, North Carolina; establishing the dates for filing testimony; and requiring notice to all affected customers of the proposed rate increase and hearings.
-On May 26, 2015, the Commission issued a Reissued Order Scheduling Hearings and Requiring Customer Notice.
-On May 27, 2015, the Commission issued an Errata Order correcting an error in Appendix A-1 of the May 26, 2015 Order.
+On May 22, 2015, the Commission issued its Order Scheduling Hearings and Requiring Customer Notice, scheduling the application for public hearings in Jacksonville, Currituck, Charlotte, Boone, Asheville and Raleigh, North Carolina, and for evidentiary hearing in Raleigh, North Carolina; establishing the dates for filing testimony; and requiring notice to all affected customers of the proposed rate increase and hearings.
+On May 26, 2015, the Commission issued its Reissued Order Scheduling Hearings and Requiring Customer Notice.
+On May 27, 2015, the Commission issued its Errata Order correcting an error in Appendix A-1 of the order dated May 27, 2015.

-On June 8, 2015, CWSNC filed its Certificate of Service as required by the May 26, 2015 Order stating under oath that the required customer notice was mailed to all affected customers.
+On June 8, 2015, CWSNC filed its Certificate of Service stating under oath that the required customer notice was mailed to all affected customers.